Naggi-Goishi/hpbooks/README.md

 ## Contribution

-I would welcome any kind of contributions !!
+I would welcome any kinds of contributions !!

 If you are not sure about what you can do for hpbooks, you may email me. (naggitapdance@gmail.com)